 This mod subtle sets the midrange content.
 Increasing the value of the R2 resistor the heel-down position will sound slightly more strong and emphasized.
 Typical values for this mod are 2KΩ and 2.7KΩ (default R2 resistor is 1.5KΩ).

 8.6 The V847 Wah-Wah Inductor.

 In all vintage pedals, there is some component which is often impossible-to-find/expensive which somehow adds the best sound or the legendary original tone.
-In this case the Fasel inductor from the first series is considered the holy grial.
+In this case, the Fasel inductor from the first series is considered the holy grail.

 Thanks for reading, all feedback is appreciated

 Some Rights Reserved, you are free to copy, share, remix and use all material.

 Trademarks, brand names and logos are the property of their respective owners.